Adamskoullos/TraderDashboards/README.md

     - [X] Add classes to adjust layout for each screen size
     - [X] Add classes to make provisions for core styling
     - [X] Add basic styling to stylesheet
-    - [X] Add the hero image, styling it to fit, adding css parallax effect and potentially adding an opaque layer
+    - [X] Add the hero image, styling it to fit the carousel, edit and add opaque layers for each slide
-    - [X] Add Hero image heading, sub heading and style including positoning (allow space for subscribe button to come)
+    - [X] Add Hero heading to each slide
     - [X] Add text to introduction section, add introduction video
     - [X] Add the two videos to the intro section and refine style if needed
     - [X] Add the structure to the carousel section and add testimonials
     - [X] Add text to subscribe section and add subscribe button link
-    - [X] Add bottom section text and add contact button (leading to the contact page)
+    - [X] Add text and add contact button (leading to the contact page)
-- [X] Contact Page
+- [X] Contact & Subscribe Page
     - [X] Build Bootstrap grid layout for page
     - [X] Add classes to adjust for srceen size
     - [X] Add style classes
     - [X] Add background image to top section adding an opaque layer to contrast with heading text
     - [X] Add email/message form and style
     - [X] Validate HTML and CSS
+    - [X] Copy Contact page to Subscribe page and alter to produce subscribe form and heading text
     - [X] Confirm all hmtl and css code is clearly organised with comments
     - [X] Make sure all 3rd party code is labelled with comments and any credits complete
 - **Milestone:** Home & Contact page content and structure in place

 ### Sprint 5 - Adding call-to-action functionality and sweeping up all remaining tasks
-- [X] Add the email form on the contact page
+- [X] Adjust the email and subscribe forms to include the relevant classes in order to fit with Google Apps Mail and also the form-submission-handler.js file to add functionality to the forms
 - [X] Add Google maps to contact page
 - [X] Move User Guide to end of nav bar on each page
-- [X] Make separate subscribe page in line with contact page and make home page subscribe button link
-- [X] Add heading section on contact page and add media querries to adjust for sizing
+- [X] Alter heading section on contact page and add media querries to adjust for sizing
-- [X] Make readme title a link, add multi device image at top
+- [X] Readme - Move live link and user guide link to below Title and add multi device image at top
 - [X] Refine first hero image in slider to contrast more effectively, colour match red hero image with theme, add industry logos to home page, add real testimonial
-- [X] Add submit functionality to contact and subscribe forms keeping giving the user a success message and keeping them on the page
+- [X] Test email and subscribe functionality and success message as well as Google sheets contact autosave
-- [X] Collect form data within Google sheets automatically producing lead contact list
 - [X] Validate HTML and CSS
 - [X] Confirm all hmtl and css code is clearly organised with comments
 - [X] Make sure all 3rd party code is labelled with comments and any credits complete